An era when craftsmanship, mechanical arts, and grit were the foundation…

 About

-Based in Waynesboro, Virginia, Iron Cross Robotics was founded in 2025 as a non-profit organization seeking 501(c)(3) status.
-Currently, we are in the process of developing a comprehensive curriculum, building out the laboratory space in the historic Virginia Metalcraft Building, and raising funds to offset the program costs for students.
-Iron Cross Robotics plans to welcome its first cohort of gap year participants in 2026.
+Founded in 2025 and based in Waynesboro, Virginia, Iron Cross Robotics is a non-profit organization currently seeking 501(c)(3) status.
+We are actively developing our comprehensive curriculum, establishing our laboratory space within the historic Virginia Metalcraft Building, and securing funding to make the program accessible to students.

 Founder

-Randy Caldejon is an engineer, entrepreneur, and veteran whose unconventional journey to finding his vocational calling was guided by his childhood motto: "if it ain't broken, fix it anyway!"
-Growing up, he constantly tinkered with mechanical things—rebuilding bicycles, repairing small engines and car engines, and eventually discovering his passion: solving real-world problems with software.
+Randy Caldejon, founder of Iron Cross Robotics, is an engineer, entrepreneur, and veteran whose unconventional journey to finding his vocational calling was guided by his childhood motto: "if it ain't broken, fix it anyway!"
+Growing up, he constantly tinkered with mechanical things—rebuilding bicycles, repairing small and car engines—eventually discovering his passion for developing software.

 Mission

 Iron Cross Robotics offers recent high school graduates of all backgrounds a transformative gap year experience.
-We combine hands-on education in the mechanical arts with ethos of classical Anglican formation.
+We are mentoring the next generation of makers by combining hands-on education in the mechanical arts with ethos of classical Anglican formation.
 Through experiential learning, disciplined practice, and thoughtful reflection, we mentor young adults with essential life skills, vocational clarity, and curiosity for lifelong learning.
 Our approach grounds their development in a biblical understanding of vocation as God’s image-bearers equipped to cultivate, create, and serve.

 Location